marph91/fantasy-football-lineup/README.md

 +---------------------+------------------------+-----------------------+-----------------------+-------------------------+
 ```

+This example team is not based on the latest data.
+To get the best team, you should try yourself ;)

 For extended usage, check the help of `obtain_data.py`.
 There are some useful flags for printing the players with the highest market to ingame value ratio, excluding players and refreshing the cache.

 ## Detailed workflow